 To give you a general idea of the costs you may face, here are common startup expenses for a low-cost cleaning business:

-Your cleaning equipment and products may range $300 to $600.
-High-quality, commercial-quality vacuum cleaners can cost hundreds of dollars, but all-purpose cleaning solutions can be as low as $10.
+To help you keep costs low, we can form your new LLC for free (+ state fee).
+Your cleaning equipment and products may range from $300 to $600.
+High-quality, commercial-quality vacuum cleaners can cost hundreds of dollars, but all-purpose cleaning solutions can be as affordable as a few dollars.
 Brooms, mops, and other basic dusting supplies can be procured for less than $50.

 Don’t neglect advertising, marketing, and labor costs either.
-Expect to invest up to $200 for print and online marketing, such as printing business cards and setting up a basic website.
+Expect to invest at least $200 for print and online marketing, such as printing business cards and setting up a basic website.
 Typical cleaning job labor costs start at an hourly rate of $12 per employee.
 Adjust depending on prevailing rates in your area.